HolyBlackCat/quasi-msys2/README.md

     Use the `win-ldd` wrapper.
 You need to have `_ntldd-git` package installed.

-    It processes the output of `ntldd.exe` (which needs to be installed with `make install _ntldd-git`), converting resulting paths to Linux style.
+    It processes the output of `ntldd.exe`, converting resulting paths to Linux style.

 ## What exactly are we doing with the kernel